getparthenon/monorepo/README.md

 * Supporting other frameworks or languages
 * Provide custom business logic
-* Provide a FOSS solution
+* Provide a FOSS solution.

 ## Repositories